KenL123/BSE_Template_Portfolio/index.md

 [![Second Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1625085480/video_to_markdown/images/youtube--zXp7nldh0Co-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=zXp7nldh0Co&ab_channel=BlueStampEng "Second Milestone")
 # First Milestone
 First Milestone: My first milestone for the magic mirror project is to set up the Raspberry Pi, connect it to Wifi, and set up the SSH and VNC to the Raspberry Pi.
 I downloaded the Raspberry Pi Imager on the sd card and then put it in the Raspberry Pi.
 In order for the program to show up on the monitor, I plugged the HDMI cable to the monitor so I could boot up the Raspberry Pi and plug the power supply to an outlet.
 Next, I plugged in my mouse, keyboard, and ethernet cable so I can navigate the screen.
+However, my Raspberry Pi did not seem to work.
+I plugged in many ethernet cables, mice and keyboard and none of the would seem allow the Raspbery Pi to function.
+There would always have an no internt sign and the mice and keyboard would not function.
+After tring to solve this for three days, I have decided that my Raspberry Pi was broken (maybe the pins were bent from delivery).
+Sfter getting a new Raspberry shipped, the process went soomethly and I got wookring to the next steep.

 In order to remotely get access to the command line from another device with the same network, I will need to download SSH.
 I also downloaded VNC so I can have access to a full remote desktop from another device.

 (EDIT)

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1625085385/video_to_markdown/images/youtube--KeEngMRJlKo-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=KeEngMRJlKo&ab_channel=BlueStampEng "First Milestone")